Advanced testing topics¶

 Destroys the test databases, restoring pre-test conditions.

-is a data structure defining the changes in the database configuration that need to be reversed.
-It’s the return value of thesetup_databases()
+old_configis a data structure defining the changes in the database configuration that need to be reversed.
+It’s the return value of thesetup_databases()method.

 The creation module of the database backend also provides some utilities that can be useful during testing.